thisiskushal31/Datastructures-and-Algorithms/README.md

-# DSA For Placements

-This is my Data Structure and Algorithm Question repository where I will update all the questions and there solutions at the same time in this repository.

-## 🧵 Why this Repository!!

-As I am developing some app I was bit struggling in the algorithm part, that why I created this repository as for documentation and also it help in placements.
+# Data Structures and Algorithms

+This is my curated list of all the DSA basic to advanced concept and question with their solutions.

-## Order of Topics
+## List of Topics

 01-Arrays-&-Strings\
 02-Linked-List\